rafaelcn/rafaelcn.github.io/_posts/2020-03-07-an-advice-about-postgresql-drivers-and-go.md

 # Introduction

-A few weeks ago I was trying to implement  a service that I had on Heroku use as few connections as possible to the database as they limit the number of connections to 20 on a free dynamo.
+A few weeks ago I was trying to implement a service that I had on Heroku to use as few connections as possible to the database as they limit the number of connections to 20 on a free dynamo.